rust-lang/cargo/src/doc/src/reference/resolver.md

 #### Feature resolver version 2

-A new feature resolver can be enabled by specifying `resolver = "2"` in `Cargo.toml` (see [the features chapter][features-2]).
-This resolver has a different algorithm for unifying features.
+When `resolver = "2"` is specified in `Cargo.toml` (see [resolver versions](#resolver-versions) below), a different feature resolver is used which uses a different algorithm for unifying features.
 The version `"1"` resolver will unify features for a package no matter where it is specified.
-The version `"2"` resolver will avoid unifying features in the following situations:
+The version `"2"` resolver will avoid unifying features in the following
+situations:

 * Features for target-specific dependencies are not enabled if the target is not currently being built.
 For example: